 The signalling flow for a MA PDU Session Modification when the UE is roaming and the PDU Session Anchor (PSA) is located in the HPLMN, is based on the signalling flow in Figure 4.3.4.3-1 with the following differences and clarifications:

-- In step 1, If the V-AMF need to release the MA PDU Session over a single access, the V-AMF may invoke the Nsmf_PDUSession_UpdateSMContext service operation to request the release of the MA PDU Session over a single access.
+- In step 1, if the V-AMF needs to release the MA PDU Session over a single access, the V-AMF may invoke the Nsmf_PDUSession_UpdateSMContext service operation to request the release of the MA PDU Session over a single access.
 In this case, the AMF shall include in which access the MA PDU Session should be released.
 The V-SMF invokes Nsmf_PDUSession_Update service operation to request the release of the MA PDU Session over a single access.
 The V-SMF shall include in which access the MA PDU Session should be released.

 NOTE: When the H-SMF received the release request from the V-SMF, the H-SMF decides whether the MA PDU Session released or released over a single access based on its local policy.

-- In step 1, if the V-AMF need to release the MA PDU Session (e.g. locally released when the UE is CM-IDLE), the AMF invokes the Nsmf_PDUSession_ReleaseSMContext service operation to request the release of the MA PDU Session.
-The V-SMF invokes Nsmf_PDUSession_Release service operation to request the release of the MA PDU Session.
+- In step 1, if the V-AMF needs to release the MA PDU Session (e.g. locally released when the UE is CM-IDLE), the AMF invokes the Nsmf_PDUSession_ReleaseSMContext service operation with two access types to request the release of the MA PDU Session.
+The V-SMF invokes Nsmf_PDUSession_Release service operation with two access types to request the release of the MA PDU Session.

 - In step 1, when the H-SMF initiates MA PDU Session Release procedure, the H-SMF includes access type (e.g. 3GPP, non-3GPP or both access) it want to release in the PDUSession_Update service operation.